josefinunefaldt/EcoSteps/README.md

-# 🌱 **eco | steps:** Carbon footprint tracker
+# 🌱 **eco | steps**
+ Carbon footprint calculator

 eco steps is a simple web application designed to help individuals calculate and reduce their carbon footprint.
-By providing insights into everyday activities and their environmental impact, **EcoSteps** empowers users to make informed, eco-friendly decisions.
+By providing insights into everyday activities and their environmental impact, **eco | steps** empowers users to make informed, eco-friendly decisions.

 ---